DTE Electric Company: Public Health Studies

+Future Plans and Mitigation Efforts

+In response to regulatory pressure and community concerns, DTE Energy announced in 2023 a $150 million environmental upgrade project for the facility.
+However, environmental groups and community advocates continue to call for the facility's closure, arguing that the planned improvements are insufficient to protect public health.

 DTE Rail Service Inc.

 With the bankruptcy of the Penn Central Transportation railroad in 1970, Detroit Edison sought to continue transporting coal from the Monongahela mines in Pennsylvania to a brand new power plant in Monroe, Michigan.
 However, the bankruptcy of Penn Central left Detroit Edison short of motive power and under capacitated coal hoppers.
 Detroit Edison then chose to purchase brand new locomotives and coal cars to fit their needs.
 Purchasing EMD SD40's and GE U30C's for mainline motive power as well as High-Side Articulated Gondolas (with a capacity of 185,000 pounds), this new equipment allowed Detroit Edison to move more coal en masse than what Penn Central was able to do with their equipment.
 The trains were maintained by Detroit Edison officials but operated by Penn Central crews.

 By the late 1980s or early 1990, Detroit Edison discontinued use of their equipment, as Conrail began to supply enough locomotives and rolling stock to meet the power company's needs.